Category: News

 20 things to know about SA’s research infrastructure roadmap

-.@dstgovza unveils SA research infrastructure roadmap, first of its kind on the continent 1/20 — Sarah Wild (@sarahemilywild) October 4, 2016 “World-class research infrastructure is the basis for building competitive knowledge-based activities,” @dstgovza minister Pandor said 2/20 — Sarah Wild (@sarahemilywild) October 4, 2016 Total budget for 1st five years = R1.97bn, but only years…
+.@dstgovza unveils SA research infrastructure roadmap, first of its kind on the continent 1/20 — Sarah Wild (@sarahemilywild) October 4, 2016 “World-class research infrastructure is the basis for building competitive knowledge-based activities,” @dstgovza minister Pandor said 2/20 — Sarah Wild (@sarahemilywild) October 4, 2016 Total budget for 1st five years…

 Baby MeerKAT exceeds expectations